 Risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
-Therefore, St Mary's staff endeavour to provide a safe space for them to speak out or to share concerns with members of staff.
+Therefore, Christ the King Catholic Primary School staff endeavour to provide a safe space for them to speak out or to share concerns with members of staff.

-• Sharing Nudes and Semi-Nudes (previously known as sexting)
+28. Sharing Nudes and Semi-Nudes (previously known as sexting)